d-khan/java/syllabus.md

 ## __Textbook__

-I recommend following my notes and resources provided on the course site in Canvas.
-The following resources are for your reference.
+The following is the textbook used for this course
 - Liang, Y. Daniel.
 Intro to Java Programming, Comprehensive Version, 12th ed.
 Pearson, 2019, ISBN: 9780136529153

+I recommend following my notes and resources provided on the course site in Canvas.

 ## __Software and hardware resources__